 Other Options for Aston Martin DBS Tyres

 The easiest way to tell the DBS and DBS V8 apart is by the wheels.
-Only the six cylinder cars came equipped with wire wheels fitted with a 205HR15 tyre, of which the PIRELLI CINTURATO ™ is the only classic tyre with a suitable speed rating.
+Only the six-cylinder cars came equipped with wire wheels fitted with a 205HR15 tyre, of which the PIRELLI CINTURATO ™ is the only classic tyre with a suitable speed rating.
 The extra power of the V8 necessitated the fitment of stronger 7” alloy wheels fitted with GR/70VR15 Pirelli Cinturato Tyres.
 This tyre size is now available as a 225/70-15 Tyres.

 The Aston Martin Vantage (sometimes called AM Vantage), produced from May 1972 until 1973 took over from the DBS, powered by the same six-cylinder engine as the DBS.
 A two headlamp front grille was introduced (instead of 4) with an updated grille, and wire wheels were reintroduced, with the earlier cars fitting a 205VR15 PIRELLI CINTURATO CN72.
 This car, even though called a Vantage, was actually slower than the DBS V8 that preceded it!

-The picture above shows the 205VR15 CN72 CINTURATO ™ HS tyre that PIRELLI put into production in 1964, which is perfect for the Aston Martin DBS.
+The picture to the right shows the 205VR15 CN72 CINTURATO ™ HS tyre that PIRELLI put into production in 1964, which is perfect for the Aston Martin DBS.
 On either side of this tyre are more modern 70% profile tyre sizes that are often fitted by mistake.
 On the left is a 205/70VR15, which is far too small in diameter, and on the right is a 215/70VR15 which is closer in dimensions and would also be a good tyre for the Aston Martin DBS.
 Some cars that fitted the 205VR15 CINTURATO ™ changed to the 215/70VR15 tyre when the low profile tyre was developed at the beginning of the 1970s.

 Aston Martin DBS History